dairy-free chai latte recipe

-Having lived in a yoga ashram in Canada and traveled extensively throughout India, chai tea holds a special place in Naomi's heart.
+Having lived in a yoga ashram in Canada and traveled extensively throughout India, Naomi holds a special place in her heart for chai tea.
 Today, we're sharing her go-to chai recipe.

 Naomi shares, "This recipe is really near and dear to my heart because I spent a lot of time in India about 7 years ago and really fell in love with the culture of chai - it's so warming, comforting, and tastes delicious.
 But often times, it's made with some ingredients that aren't necessarily ideal for people who are on a healing diet.

 While traditionally this recipe is made with normal whole milk, Picnik Plant-Based Creamer infuses this chai with MCT oil for focus and mental clarity.
 It's delicious, creamy, dairy-free, and healthy for your mind and body.

 Another swap we made is using maple syrup rather than traditional jaggery or cane sugar.
 Maple syrup is amazing because of its great trace mineral content and rich flavor.

 I'm really excited to walk you through this process!"